estruyf/blog-content/content/posts/2020-05-11-how-to-make-your-tests-believe-it-isnt-running-in-an-iframe-during-cypress-e-2-e-tests.md

 Here is a screenshot of my page loaded in a browser:

-{{< caption "/2020/05/iframe1.png" "Page loaded in a browser"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAICAYAAADA+m62AAAAAklEQVR4AewaftIAAADFSURBVHXBMU7CUBjA8f/7+vW9lqiLixsBWUjwDs4eghswOLp4BJy4hQncgTAyEycIhBgGosSSUCl9pklJOuDvZ14H7/7hzuJzT7NZ5/qqhjGGxXLNbvdDQSKHPnefiNQgIogYzhqNOvkpJz15pp9H9KbmEBGSJCHLMpxzqCqF0FqsMTzeRygl7z1BEBDHMZcoJeccYRjyH6FkrWU87PO13bCaz5iM3qgSKhYflsP+SLqH7eaWKqWi+9LjrNVpU1h+/5Jmnj+gBDmy4lxEIwAAAABJRU5ErkJggg==" "1321" >}}
+{{< caption-new "/uploads/2020/05/iframe1.png" "Page loaded in a browser"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAICAYAAADA+m62AAAAAklEQVR4AewaftIAAADFSURBVHXBMU7CUBjA8f/7+vW9lqiLixsBWUjwDs4eghswOLp4BJy4hQncgTAyEycIhBgGosSSUCl9pklJOuDvZ14H7/7hzuJzT7NZ5/qqhjGGxXLNbvdDQSKHPnefiNQgIogYzhqNOvkpJz15pp9H9KbmEBGSJCHLMpxzqCqF0FqsMTzeRygl7z1BEBDHMZcoJeccYRjyH6FkrWU87PO13bCaz5iM3qgSKhYflsP+SLqH7eaWKqWi+9LjrNVpU1h+/5Jmnj+gBDmy4lxEIwAAAABJRU5ErkJggg==" "1321" >}}

 Notice the differences here with loading it in Cypress:

-{{< caption "/2020/05/iframe2.png" "Page loaded in Cypress"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAJCAYAAAALpr0TAAAAAklEQVR4AewaftIAAACxSURBVH3BQWrCQBSA4f/NexmGxEXAdQn1MC49St15DT1MXXbZlZveoXTXVEGtYRISEUYIpe33SdM0A4mq8tMwDMQYMe89IkJd16gq3nvMjBszwzmHiGCMZFlGnuf8xkiKoiCEwF8cSQiB3XZNc/nm8PXJbruh73vuHEnbtrw+v3M+njjtD7y9fOCc485IzIzFakk5nTIpS+bLJ8aMRESYPVbcqCpV9cCYxRgREf7TdR1XURMxPV7t924AAAAASUVORK5CYII=" "1206" >}}
+{{< caption-new "/uploads/2020/05/iframe2.png" "Page loaded in Cypress"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAJCAYAAAALpr0TAAAAAklEQVR4AewaftIAAACxSURBVH3BQWrCQBSA4f/NexmGxEXAdQn1MC49St15DT1MXXbZlZveoXTXVEGtYRISEUYIpe33SdM0A4mq8tMwDMQYMe89IkJd16gq3nvMjBszwzmHiGCMZFlGnuf8xkiKoiCEwF8cSQiB3XZNc/nm8PXJbruh73vuHEnbtrw+v3M+njjtD7y9fOCc485IzIzFakk5nTIpS+bLJ8aMRESYPVbcqCpV9cCYxRgREf7TdR1XURMxPV7t924AAAAASUVORK5CYII=" "1206" >}}

 This iframe approach does not only affect tests running against SharePoint but other sites as well.
 The issue with SharePoint is that you do not own the platform, so you cannot make any modifications to make sure it loads these elements whenever it is testing in Cypress.